 IPR is also named “enamel reduction,” because it focuses on abrading away little layers of the outermost tooth enamel from multiple teeth in areas that are crowded or that surround crowded teeth to make room for movement.
 Flexible strips of very fine material, like sandpaper, are employed to rub away very minute layers of the outermost tooth enamel.
 If it is determined by our orthodontist that IPR is required for you, we will let you know via email and schedule you an appointment.
 It's a painless procedure with no anesthetic required.

 In the unlikely case where your invisible aligners aren't tracking correctly, we'll send you a retake kit or book you in for some new scans and then ship you a new set of invisible aligners.
-This is called refinements and typically only happens in longer cases.
+This is called refinements or a mid-course correction and typically only happens in longer cases.
 However, since Easysmile focuses on shorter more simple cases this rarely happens.
-Additionally, we offer refinements at our discretion if we agree with you that the results shown on your 3d treatment plan were not achieved upon completion of your treatment.
+Additionally, we offer revisions which are additional sets of invisible aligners for after the treatment.
+This is offered at our discretion for extra cost if we agree with you that the results shown on your 3d treatment plan were not achieved upon completion of your treatment.

 You can still qualify for our Easysmile invisible aligner treatmnet however you'll need to remove the fixed retainer before your evaluation.
 If you live in Hong Kong we can do this for you free of charge.